johann1301s/menu/README.md

 Also, some content is intended to equal the full width of the slide container.
 Such as section lines, background colors and other markup structure.

-If you don't like this width implementation, i suggest you use a custom transparent overlay on the slides moving from center to left and remove the shadow in the settings object.
+If you don't like this width implementation, i suggest you use a darkened custom transparent overlay on the slides moving from center to left and remove the shadow in the settings object.